Adams Extract: History

-In 1955, the company built a new plant, designed by the famous architecture firm Lundgren and Maurer on I-35.
-This plant helped aid in the expansion of the products to include spice lines in 1959.
-During this time, another important person played a big role in the company's recipe development, Betty Adams.
+In 1955, the company built a new plant on I-35, designed by the famous architecture firm Lundgren and Maurer.
+This plant helped expand the product line in 1959 to include spices.
+During this time, Betty Adams would played a big role in the company's recipe development.
 Her name can be found on many of the original recipes boasted by the company including the "Adams 75th Anniversary Poundcake" or more commonly known as the Five Flavor Cake.

 In 2000, architecture students at The University of Texas at Austin helped the Adams Extract Company design a new manufacturing campus at Buda, Texas, south of Austin.

-The Adams Extract building continued production in Austin, Texas, under direction of John G. Adams, Sr., from the Adams family until 2002.
-In that year, the company was purchased and relocated its facility to Gonzales, Texas.
-It is still producing a full line of spices, and of course, the Adams Best Vanilla and food colouring line.
+The Adams Extract building in Austin, Texas continued production under direction of family member John G. Adams, Sr., until 2002; the company was purchased and relocated to a facility to Gonzales, Texas.
+It's product line still includes: a full line of spices, the Adams Best Vanilla and food coloring.

 In 2009, the movie Extract (film) was released and based on the childhood memories creator and director Mike Judge had of the Adams Extract Plant in Austin, Texas.

 In mid-July 2011, Adams Best Vanilla, six other extracts, and food colors were added as a feature product in the popular Apple iTunes app, "Cupcakes!".

 In January 2013, Adams Extract & Spice, was awarded the Texas Treasure Business Award, nominated by Senator Glenn Hegar and Representative John Kuempel.
 Created in the 79th Texas Legislature in 2005 with passage of Senate Bill 920, the program recognizes the accomplishments of Texas businesses that have provided employment opportunities and support to the state's economy for at least 50 years and pays tribute to the state's well-established businesses and their exceptional historical contributions toward the state's economic growth and prosperity.
 This award was presented to the company, on January 25, 2013, in front of the Alamo in San Antonio at their 125th Birthday Celebration.